 Content Audit Examples for Existing Pages

-Practical content audit examples for old blog posts, comparison pages, help docs, pricing pages, and resource pages, with signals and recommended actions.
+Content audit examples for old blog posts, comparison pages, help docs, pricing pages, and resource pages, with evidence, actions, and refresh next steps.

 Content audit examples are most useful when they show the evidence behind the decision.
 A good audit does not stop at "this page is old."
 It explains whether the URL should be kept, updated, consolidated, removed, redirected, or reviewed more deeply.